So Billy Crystal yesterday said, stop shoving gay sex scenes in my face.

 Do not think yourself stupid.

-Do not think all these other people out there are smarter than you are, because they aren't.
+Do not think all these other people out there are smarter than you are because they aren't.

 The only difference is they have access to cameras and microphones and know how to make themselves look like they're smart, and you may not, but that doesn't mean they're smarter than you are.

-Do you realize what kind of money there was to be made on this on the short side of it in any number of ways?
+Do you realize how much if somebody knew that the oil price was going to plunge this much, do you realize what kind of money there was to be made on this on the short side of it in any number of ways?

-But we haven't heard that that happened.
+We haven't heard that that happened.

-Maybe somebody has made out big time, but I just I don't know.
+Maybe somebody has made out big time, but I just, I don't know.

 All economic news is good and bad at the same time.

-The plunging oil price is great for those of us at the pump, but the people who live and breathe the business in this country.
+The plunging oil price is great for those of us at the pump, but the people who live and breathe the business in this country, the price plummeting so low is not helpful to them.

-So it's it's always a dual-edged sword.
+So it's always a dual-edged sword.

-What fascinates me is and I'm sorry to be redundant, is that nobody?
+What fascinates me is, and I'm sorry to be redundant, is that nobody, nobody, I mean not a single, not Rex Tillerson at Exxon.

 If anybody should know what's going to happen, the price of oil should be Rex Tillerson.